 Code of Practice for the Welfare of Horses at Bush Race Meetings (Revision 1)

-The Prevention of Cruelty to Animals Act 1986 came into force on 20 May 1986 and is administered by the Department of Economic Development, Jobs, Transport and Resources.
+The Prevention of Cruelty to Animals Act 1986 came into force on 20 May 1986 and is administered by Department of Jobs, Precincts and Regions.
 The Act has the purpose of protecting animals, encouraging the considerate treatment of animals and improving the level of community awareness about the prevention of cruelty to animals.
 It establishes fundamental obligations relating to the care of animals in general terms.
 Details of these obligations are found in Codes of Practice made under the provisions of the Act.
 These Codes set out minimum standards and recommendations relating to important aspects of the care of animals.
 It is recommended that all those who care for animals become familiar with the relevant Codes.

 The purpose of the Code is to provide the minimum standards for the welfare of horses competing at bush race meetings in Victoria.